seakhtar/nsf-sbir/pages/fastlane/form-prep-2.md

 #### Sample Budget Justification:

-_The FastLane system will indicate that the Budget justification should be no more than three pages.
-Please note that this 3 page limit is waived for the SBIR/STTR program as the solicitation requires thatletters of collaboration from Consultants and Subawardees be included in this section (following thebudget justification document.)
-Please include pricing documentation for items on lines G.1 and G.6 with an extended cost that exceeds $5000._

 **A.1 Senior Personnel**
 Dr. Jane Smith, Chief Technical Officer, will work four person-months on the project (line A.1) at an hourly rate of $46.16/hour.
 (4 months * 173.33hrs/month * $46.16/hr = $32,000).

-Mr. John Doe, Senior Engineer, will work 4 person-months on the project (line A.2) at an hourly rate of $36.06/hour.
-(4 months * 173.33 hrs/month * $36.06/hr = $25,000).

 **B. Other Personnel**
 Three other personnel will work on the project (line B.2).

-An electrical engineer, Mr. Mike Jordan, will spend four months of effort building the prototype amplifier circuitry, at a rate of $25.96/hour.
-(4 months * 173.33hrs/month * $25.96/hr = $18,000).
+An electrical engineer, Mr. Michael Jones, will spend four months of effort building the prototype amplifier circuitry, at a rate of $24/hour.
+4 months * 173.33hrs/month * $24/hr =  $16,640.

-Two technicians will spend a total of three months each doing electrical and mechanical characterization, respectively, at a rate of $19.23/hour.
-(6 months * 173.33hrs/month * $19.23/hr = $20,000).
+Two technicians will spend a total of three months each doing electrical and mechanical characterization, respectively, at a rate of $18/hour.
+6 months * 173.33hrs/month * $18/hr  = $18,720.

 **C. Fringe Benefits**
 Fringe benefits are requested to cover medical, dental, and vision coverage for employees.
-The fringe benefits rate, based on company records, is approximately 20% of direct labor costs.
-Therefore, requested fringe benefits are 0.20 * $95,000 (total direct labor) = $19,000.
+The fringe benefits rate, based on company records, is 20% of direct labor costs.
+Therefore, requested fringe benefits are 0.20 * $52,000 (total direct labor) = $10,400.

 **E. Travel**
-Dr. Smith and Mr. Doe will travel to the Phase I Grantees Workshop in Arlington, VA at an estimated cost of $2,000 per person.
+Dr. Smith and Mr. Jones will travel to the Grantees Workshop, at an estimated cost of $2,000 per person.
 Total cost for this trip is $4,000.
+Dr. Smith will also make one two-day  trip to visit collaborators at Brown University.
+This trip will include round-trip airfare ($400), two nights at a hotel ($300), meals ($80), and a rental car ($150).
+Total cost for this trip  is $930.
+Total budgeted travel is $4,930.

 **G.1.
 Materials and Supplies**
 The following is a list of materials and supplies to purchase, with quantity, unit cost, and total cost.
-Items with a total line item cost over $5,000 are justified by inclusion of a quote or pricing documentation with this budget justification.
+Items with a total line item cost over $5,000 have quotes or pricing  documentation included as separate pages in this budget justification.

-Chemical precursors: $100/unit, 10 units, $1,000.
+Chemical precursors: $150/unit, 20 units, $3,000.
-Specialized alloys: $200/kg, 5 kg = $1,000.
+Specialized alloys: $600/kg, 10 kg, $6,000.
-Specialty compressed gases: $400/cylinder * 15 cylinders = $6,000 (see pricing documentation included as part of this budget justification)
 Temperature sensors: $250/unit, 8 units, $2,000.

-Printed circuit boards: $200 per board * 10 boards = $2,000
-Total budgeted materials and supplies is $10,000.
+Total budgeted materials and supplies is $11,000.

 **G.3.
 Consultant Services**
-Dr. I. D. Snow will be work on the project as a consultant.
-She will work for a total of 40 days at a rate of compensation of $62.50 per hour ($500/day, which is less than the maximum allowed consultant rate of $1000/day).
-Total requested costs are $20,000.
+Dr. I. D. Snow will be our consultant.
+She will work for a total of ten days (80 hours/8 hours per day) at the maximum consultant rate of $600/day.
+Total requested costs are  $6,000.
 A copy of the signed commitment letter from Dr. Snow is included with this budget justification.

 **G.5.
 Subawards**
-One subaward will be executed with Brown University.
+One subaward has been reached with Brown University.
 A signed letter of commitment from the subaward lead, Dr. Fred Johnson, is included in the proposal package.
-A full subaward budget and budget justification is also included with the proposal.
-The total subaward amount is $40,000.
+A full  subaward budget and budget justification is also included with the proposal (see below).
+The total subaward amount is $35,000.

-**G.6 Other Direct Costs**
+**G.6 Other**
-We request $1000 for machining costs for prototype fabrication ($100/hour with an estimated 10 hours of machining required).
-We also have budgeted $1000 for external testing services (4 tests at $250 each) at XYZ Testing Co.
-The total requested other direct costs are $2,000.
+ABC Machining will manufacture two sample holders, requiring an estimated 20 hours of effort.
+The rate for this service is $75/hour.
+Total cost is 20 * $75 = $1,500.
+We will also  pay for use of electron microscopes at Purdue University, with a total of 10 hours budgeted.
+The cost for outside industrial users (see attached price list) is $200/hour, for a total  cost of $2,000.
+Total "other" costs are $3,500.

 **I. Indirect Costs**
-The indirect rate for this project is 20% of total direct salaries and wages, for a total cost of $19,000.
+The indirect rate for this project is 40% of total salaries and wages, for a total of $52,000 * 40% = $20,800.
-The total fringe plus indirect cost requested for this project is $38,000, which is 40% of total salaries and wages and therefore less than the 50% "safe rate".

 **K. Fee**
-The fee requested is the maximum allowed rate of 7% of the total direct plus indirect costs (line J).
-This amounts to a total requested fee of $14,630.
+The fee is calculated as 4.43% of the total direct plus indirect costs (line J), or $6,370.
+Taking the maximum allowed fee of 7% would lead to a project budget over the $150,000  limit for Phase I.

 [Prev]({{ site.baseurl }}/fastlane/form-prep/) \| [Next]({{ site.baseurl }}/fastlane/form-prep-3/)